-- Full refund, less a $25 handling fee, if cancelation or change of date/site is 14 days or more prior to camping date.
+- Full refund, less a $25 handling fee, if cancellation or change of date/site is 14 days or more prior to camping date.

-- 50% refund if cancelation/change is 7 days or more prior to camping date.
+- 50% refund if cancellation/change is 7 days or more prior to camping date.

 - No refund with less than 7 days notice.